MuhammadYaseenKhan/english-gdex/README.md

-Dataset for english Good Dictionary Exmaples.
+A smaple dataset for english Good Dictionary Exmaples.